rotabull/dotfiles/README.md

   - Mobile app as well on your phone
 - VSCode (https://code.visualstudio.com/)
   - For Rotabull development: ElixirLS, Prettier
-  - For Python development: Python
-  - For remote pairing: VS Live Share

 ### (Highly) Recommended